 Foods to avoid with MTHFR include foods enriched with synthetic folic acid that is found in so many processed foods, breakfast cereals, bread, and enriched fours with folic acid.
 Be sure to read your labels and watch out for the synthetic form of folic acid.
 But, if you eat a whole food diet as nature intended, you won’t have to worry about synthetic folic acid in your food.

 If you have the MTHFR gene, you are already struggling to convert folate into methylfolate, let alone the synthetic and inactive form of folic acid.
 According to Dr. Ben Lynch (the author of Dirty Genes, which I highly recommend reading), folic acid can bind to the folate receptors and block the absorption of the natural folate found in foods.

-You can think of the synthetic form of folic acid as binding to the folate receptors like a key fits in a door, blocking the natural folate from getting in while in the meantime not having the ability itself to function the same and open the door.
+You can think of the synthetic form of folic acid as binding to the folate receptors as a key fits in a door, blocking the natural folate from getting in while not having the ability to function the same and open the same door.

-I have met several women who had the MTHFR gene and couldn’t fall pregnant, would miscarry or have babies that were tongue-tied when supplementing with synthetic folic acid.
-When they stopped supplementing with folic acid and switched to methylfolate, they were able to fall pregnant and have healthy babies.
+I have met several women who had the MTHFR gene and couldn’t fall pregnant, would miscarry, or have babies that were tongue-tied when supplementing with synthetic folic acid.
+When they stopped supplementing with folic acid and switched to methylfolate, they could fall pregnant and have healthy babies.
 So please watch out for folic acid.

 Learn more about the best prenatal multivitamin in this post.

-Why you need to eat anti-inflammatory foods on the MTHFR diet
+Why do you need to eat anti-inflammatory foods for MTHFR treatment and weight loss